Joao4569/farm_fresh/README.md

 - After creating the success toast, I manually added a product to the cart and tested its operation.
 It worked as expected.
  - Once the logic for different toasts allocated to different levels was in place, I also tested its functiionality by creating various toast allocations using my views in order to test its operation.
 All worked successfully.

+- While checking the checkout flow by adding items to the cart, processing a test checkout payment, checking that the form is submitted and testing that the checkout_success page was working as expected, I found that the costs for the order did not appear in the order on the admin site, I suspected that the signals were not working as intended.
+The bug and it's fix is recorded as bug number 5 in the [Bugs found section](#bugs-found).

+### Stripe Testing

+When entering an invalid card number, the numbers change to red indicating an invalid card number.

+After initial installation I used the Stripe test card number and processed a payment, the form submitted and the payment was shown as successfull on the Stripe site.

 **Image Placeholder**

 ## Validator Testing